nipafx/loom-lab/README.md

 ## Experiments

-For these experiments, you need a current [Project Loom EA build](https://jdk.java.net/loom/) and Maven.
+For these experiments, you need a [Project Loom EA build](https://jdk.java.net/loom/).
+As this is a moving target, it might be necessary to use the exact version I used, which was _19-loom+4-115_ from February 13th, 2022.

 Build the project with `mvn package` to get `target/loom-lab.jar`.
 To run it: